1. Organizing Committee (OC)

 Teams must report to the field Marshall at the scheduled fields half an hour before the scheduled starting time of the game.
 Teams will be allowed a ten (10) minute grace period from the scheduled kick-off time, after which the game will be forfeited to the opposing team by a score of 3-0.

-For 11 a-side teams, the minimum of players is 7.
+For 11 a-side teams, the minimum number of players is 7 + 1 Coach.

-For 9 a-side teams, the minimum number is 6 players.
-For 7 a-side the minimum number of players is 5.
+For 9 a-side teams, the minimum number of players is 6 + 1 Coach.

 Only when less than the required number of players is available may the start of a game be delayed for the period of ten (10) minutes.